An inspiring person is holding a plant in the dirt, showcasing an encouraging example.

 • A strategic commitment

-Support in understanding the implications of the climate challenge and its impacts on populations, and setting science-based targets that correspond to this urgency.
+Support in understanding the implications of the climate challenge and its impacts on populations and operations, and setting science-based targets that align with this urgency.

 • A carbon footprint assessment